ch728/cucurbit-usda/manuscript.md

 ### Development of a Core Collection

 A core set of accessions that covered over 99\% of total genetic diversity was identified in each of the panels.
-Roughly 10 to 20\% of the accessions were required to capture the genetic diversity in the panels (See Supplemental Figures \ref{core}).
+Roughly 10 to 20\% of the accessions were required to capture the genetic diversity in the panels (See Supplemental Figures Figure {@fig:core}).
 This amounted to 245 accessions in *C. pepo*, 154 in  *C. moschata*, and in 248 *C.maxima*.
 The core subset identified in *C. pepo* was augmented with accessions that represented key market classes or that had traits of interest to breeding programs.
 Additionally, key accessions were selected from *C. maxima*, *C. moschata* and some wild species.